Shivvam/formik-antd-frontend-jur/README.md

 - First time working with the ant design UI, therefore took some time to understand the formik-antd

-## b.
+## c.
 How differently will you do if you had a couple of more days to complete the assignment?
 What if you have one full month

 - Test properly
 - Cross plateform testing of UI